mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

 Introduction
 ================================================================================
 In order to optimize the shape of a geometry such as an airfoil or a wing, we need some way to translate design variables into actual changes in the shape.
-We use the Free-form deformation (FFD) technique, popularized by Tom Sederberg in the world of computer-aided graphic design, as our parametrization method.
+We use the free-form deformation (FFD) technique, popularized by Tom Sederberg in the world of computer-aided graphic design, as our parametrization method.
 The FFD is a mapping of a region in 2D or 3D that is bounded by a set of B-splines.
 Every point with the region is mapped to a new location based on the deformation of the bounding B-spline curves.
 The B-splines themselves are defined by control points, so by adjusting the positions of these control points, we can have a great deal of control over any points embedded in the FFD volume (as shown in the figure below).
 Since both our CFD meshes and finite element models are point-based, we can embed them in the FFD and give the optimizer control over their shape.
-For more detail on the mathematical principles and implementation, refer to the following article: https://dafoam.github.io/docs/FFD/main.pdf
+For more detail on the mathematical principles and implementation, refer to `this article <https://dafoam.github.io/docs/FFD/main.pdf>`_.

 .. image:: images/ffd_demo.png
    :scale: 50
    :align: center

-The actual implementation of the FFD method is housed in the pyGeo repository, which we were already introduced to in the very beginning of the tutorial.
+The actual implementation of the FFD method is housed in the :doc:`pyGeo <pygeo:index>` repository, which we were already introduced to in the very beginning of the tutorial.
 The specific class to look for is :doc:`DVGeometry <pygeo:DVGeometry>`.
-Navigate to the DVGeometry repository to explore its capabilities Before diving into the parametrization, however, we need to generate an FFD, which is basically a 3D grid in the plot3d format.
+Navigate to the DVGeometry class to explore its capabilities.
+Before diving into the parametrization, however, we need to generate an FFD, which is basically a 3D grid in the plot3d format.

 Files